 Impact of whaling on the ocean carbon cycle

-Tags: November 29, 2010| Last updated:
+Tags: September 5, 2014| Last updated:

 This has a negative effect on species and ecosystems, and can also impact the climate: When whales and other large animals flourish in the ocean, they carry a substantial amount of carbon to the sea floor upon dying.
 Whales and other large marine vertebrates could effectively function as carbon credits.
 To better understand this process, researchers from the University of Maine, Gulf of Maine Research Institute and the University of British Columbia conducted a study, “The Impact of Whaling on the Ocean Carbon Cycle: Why Bigger Was Better.”
-The 2010 study was published in PLoS ONE, a peer-reviewed, open-access online publication.
+The research was published in 2010 in PLoS ONE, a peer-reviewed, open-access online publication.

-The study’s key findings include:
+The key findings include:

 - Compared to pre-exploitation levels, the current populations of large baleen whales store 9.1 million fewer tons of carbon.